Anomaly detection using data depth: multivariate case: What is data depth?

 where $(a)_+=\max\{a,0\}$ and $\text{MAD}_+$ is the median of the positive deviations from the median.

 \textbf{Simplicial depth} is defined as the fraction of the---based on $d+1$ data points---simplices that contain $\bmx$~\citep{Liu90}:

 It is (implicitly) affine-invariant and robust, but approximating the average belongingness to a simplex involves high computational time complexity $O(n^{d+1}d^3)$.
-Different to the four depth notions, previously mentioned in this section, simplicial depth has non-convex contours, but vanishes immediately beyond the convex hull of the data set $\bmX$.
+Different to the five depth notions, previously mentioned in this section, simplicial depth has non-convex contours; the same as the halfspace depth, it vanishes immediately beyond the convex hull of the data set $\bmX$.